 - It has pioneered and spearheaded the campaign for gender budgeting as corrective to national budgets, which now is officially accepted.
 Veena Nayyar, Founder-President, WPW, had made a presentation on gender budgeting in a South Asian workshop sponsored by UNIFEM (now UN Women), held in Bangalore as far back as YEAR.

-- WPW was represented (by Founder-President Veena Nayyar?
-Please confirm) in the Indian official delegation at the General Assembly of the UN.
+- WPW was represented by the Founder-President in the Indian official delegation at the General Assembly of the UN.